Elections in Yemen: 2012 presidential election

+2003 parliamentary election

 Electoral system

 The president is elected for a seven-year term in a two-stage process, with the House of Representatives required to endorse at least two candidates, who are then put to a public vote.
 The 301 members of the House of Representatives are elected for a six-year term in single-member constituencies using the first-past-the-post system.

 The voting age is 18, whilst candidates for the House of Representatives must be at least 25.

 Referendums

 Following unification in 1990, a referendum was held on a new constitution in 1991, which was approved by 98.5% of voters.
 Another constitutional referendum in 2001 saw 77% of voters approve changes to the constitution.